-Accidents were common events in 1843.
-Besides carriage accidents, drownings, and frequent fires, people experienced other types of Victorian accidents that ranged from property damage to death.
+Around the same year that Madame Tussaud established her “Chamber of Horrors,” it was common to be a victim of any number of Victorian accidents.
+For instance, in 1843, besides carriage accidents, drownings, and frequent fires, people experienced other types of accidents that ranged from property damage to death.
 Among the unfortunate accidents that occurred in 1843 are the following: First, a story about a snake; second, a thunder and lightning storm; third, the unfortunate collapse of an embankment; fourth, a railway accident; and, fifth, the sad tale of two inquisitive children and a distillery.

-One unlucky accident involved the Newcastle and North Shields Railway Company as they were building a new road through a hill located near the Ferry-boat landing to the railway terminus.
-As workmen were busily going about their duties, part of the embankment suddenly collapsed because of frost.
-A number of workers were trapped and “embedded in the fallen mass.”
+There several well-known Victorian accidents related to the railroad, one happened in 1842 and was the Versailles railway accident and another was the Armagh rail disaster on 12 June 1889.
+However, there was also a railway accident in 1843 that involved the building of the railway.
+The Newcastle and North Shields Railway Company was creating a new road through a hill located near the Ferry-boat landing to the railway terminus.
+As workmen were busily going about their duties, part of the embankment collapsed apparently due to frost.
+Several workers were trapped and “embedded in the fallen mass.”
 Some of the workers were severely injured, but three workers could not be extricated fast enough, and by the time searchers found them, they were dead.

-Another troubling accident also involved the railroad, but this time it was related to the North Midland Railway.
+Another troubling accident of 1843 that also involved the railroad was related to the North Midland Railway.
 The train consisted of three carriages, and on board the train was the conductor, a man named Jenkins, and a traveler named Harvey.
 The train left Leeds at 5:30pm and had almost reached Barnsley station when it was hit by a luggage train.
 The passenger carriages were smashed to pieces, and Harvey, who was the only passenger, was decapitated.
-An inquest was held and it was deduced Jenkins had been negligent, although the jury also found the directors of Midway Railway did not have sufficient men at Barnsley station, which may have prevented the accident.
+An inquest was held, and it was deduced Jenkins had been negligent, although the jury also found the directors of Midway Railway had an insufficient number of workers at Barnsley station, which may have prevented the accident.
 In the end, Jenkins received a verdict of manslaughter and was committed to York-castle for trial.